-In Non-Direct Vent applications, combustion air is taken from indoors or ventilated attic or crawlspace and the flue gases are discharged to the outdoors.
-The EL297UHEK is then classified as a non-direct vent, Category IV gas furnace.
+In Non-Direct Vent applications, combustion air is taken from indoors and the flue gases are discharged to the outdoors.
+The EL297DFEK is then classified as a non-direct vent, Category IV gas furnace.

 In Direct Vent applications, combustion air is taken from outdoors and the flue gases are discharged to the outdoors.
-The EL297UHEK is then classified as a direct vent, Category IV gas furnace.
+The EL297DFEK is then classified as a direct vent, Category IV gas furnace.